-The database is often the bottleneck of the entire system - in most cases Umbraco uses MSSQL.
+The database is often the bottleneck of the entire system.

 - Use tools like – SQL Profiler to find bottlenecks and heavy queries, optimize them in the first place

 - Perform regular database maintenance.
-Clean tables once in a while if possible.
-Old unnecessary content versions are first on the list.
+Clean tables once in a while if possible and remove old unnecessary content versions.